- What Makes a Good Camera For Travel

 Best Travel Camera for Consumers

 The little brother to the Sony A7 we discuss in a moment the Sony A6300 (and now updated A6500) series is a well rounded contender.
+This interchangeable mirrorless camera sports an APS-C sensor, 4K video capabilities, amazingly quick auto focus and more features than most enthusiasts will ever need.

 You get top of the line features and image quality from this semi-pro camera without dropping huge amounts of cash.